tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 @subsection occt_modat_5_2 Naming shapes, sub-shapes, their orientation and state

 The *TopAbs* module provides general enumerations describing the basic concepts of topology and methods to handle these enumerations.
 It contains no classes.
 This module has been separated from the rest of the topology because the notions it contains are sufficiently general to be used by all topological tools.
 This avoids redefinition of enumerations by remaining independent of modeling resources.
 The TopAbs module defines three notions:
-- the shape type: *TopAbs_ShapeEnum*
+- the shape type: *TopAbs_ShapeEnum*,
-- the shape orientation: *TopAbs_Orientation*
+- the shape orientation: *TopAbs_Orientation*,
-- the shape state: *StateTopAbs_State*
+- the shape state: *StateTopAbs_State* .

 @subsubsection occt_modat_5_2_1 Topological types

 TopAbs contains the *TopAbs_ShapeEnum* enumeration,which lists the different topological types:
-- TopAbs_COMPOUND: a group of any type of topological objects.
+- TopAbs_COMPOUND: a group of any type of topological objects,
 - TopAbs_COMPSOLID: a composite solid is a set of solids connected by their faces.
-It expands the notions of WIRE and SHELL to solids.
+It expands the notions of WIRE and SHELL to solids,
 - TopAbs_SOLID: a part of space limited by shells.
-It is three dimensional.
+It is three dimensional,
 - TopAbs_SHELL: a set of faces connected by their edges.
-A shell can be open or closed.
+A shell can be open or closed,
 - TopAbs_FACE: in 2D it is a part of a plane; in 3D it is a part of a surface.
 Its geometry is constrained (trimmed) by contours.
-It is two dimensional.
+It is two dimensional,
 - TopAbs_WIRE: a set of edges connected by their vertices.
-It can be an open or closed contour depending on whether the edges are linked or not.
+It can be an open or closed contour depending on whether the edges are linked or not,
 - TopAbs_EDGE: a topological element corresponding to a restrained curve.
 An edge is generally limited by vertices.
-It has one dimension.
+It has one dimension,
 - TopAbs_VERTEX: a topological element corresponding to a point.
-It has zero dimension.
+It has zero dimension,
 - TopAbs_SHAPE: a generic term covering all of the above.

 A topological model can be considered as a graph of objects with adjacency relationships.
 When modeling a part in 2D or 3D space it must belong to one of the categories listed in the ShapeEnum enumeration.
 The TopAbsmodule lists all the objects, which can be found in any model.
 It cannot be extended but a subset can be used.
 For example, the notion of solid is useless in 2D.